lorenwest/node-red-contrib-state/README.md

 Shared state is saved onto the filesystem, along with history, on each state change.
 This assures stability across server restarts.

-Each state is written to a file in a _shared-state_ directory within the current Node-RED application directory.
+Each state is written to a file in a _./shared-state_ directory within the current Node-RED application directory.
 If that isn't a good place to save state on your system, the global context _sharedStateDir_ value can be used to override this default.